SunStarSys/www/content/CMS/features.md

 ## The curious-looking duckling is now an elegant swan

 - Bootstrap (Solarized) styling.
-- Editor.md is amazing: by using relative `src` urls, your linked images will render in the editor preview.
+- Editor.md is amazing: by using relative `src` urls, your linked images will render in the editor preview pane.

 ## Consistent Github-Flavored Markdown (GFM) rendering with Editor.md